-Goal: a (very) low cost full replica of the PDP-8/I.
+Goal: a low cost, full replica of the PDP-8/I.

-Design: use a Raspberry Pi, a custom front panel PCB to mount it behind, and 26 nice-to-use toggle switches.
-Extend the simh emulator to drive the front panel.
+Design: a Raspberry Pi, custom front panel PCB to mount it behind, and 26 custom made toggle switches.
+A modified simh emulator drives the front panel.

 Reason: PDP-8 replicas can get very expensive very quickly.
-The idea was to do the exact opposite: design a faithful replica using minimum parts.
-Made possible by the fact that the computing engine is available for <$30 (Pi) and in software, there's no better replica of PDP-8 functionality than the simh emulator.
+The idea was to do the exact opposite: a faithful replica using minimum parts.
+Made possible by the fact that the computing engine is available for as little as $5 (if you use a Pi Zero) and in software, there's no better replica of PDP-8 functionality than the simh emulator.

-Result: Pi drives the 92 leds and 26 switches using a multiplexing process running in parallel to the simh emulator.
+Result: Pi drives the 92 leds and 26 switches from the simh emulator.
 Only a few ARM instructions are necessary to update the front panel during a PDP instruction cycle.
 An acrylic front panel faithfully reproduces that of the original.